Understanding Pragma Engine #

 The engine is built on the JVM and written in Kotlin.
 It is designed as an async, RPC-style server.
 It supports WebSockets and HTTP with messages sent as protobuf or JSON payloads.

 Pragma Engine runs in two modes: the Social backend provides account and social features, while the Game backend provides the game loop, player data, game allocation, and related services.
-Each backend shares the same engine capabilities in terms of metrics, operability, authentication and authorization, and service-to-calls.
+Each backend shares the same engine capabilities in terms of metrics, operability, authentication and authorization, and service-to-service calls.

 Multi-Game Support #